Cruzeiro thrashes Náutico for the Série, and Edu scores again

 goals: Edu, (24 – 1Q), Eduardo Brock, Lincoln (35 – 2Q) and Jajá (43- 2Q) (Cruise)

 NAUTICAL: Bruno; Anilson, Maurício, João Paulo and João Lucas; Jóbson, Thomaz (Victor Ferraz), Souza (Wellington) and Jean Carlos (Pedro Vitor); Júlio Vítor (Everton Brito) and Kieza (Julio).
-Technician: Cavalcanti Dice.
+Technician: Dado Cavalcanti